 The Rose Garden at Basildon Park

 One of the Iliffe’s additions to the pleasure grounds was the Rose Garden.
-The team at Basildon Park are still in the process of restoring it, but it provides beautiful sights and scents as you wander around it.
+The gardens team at Basildon Park are still in the process of restoring it, but it provides a beautiful feast for the as you wander around it during the summer months.

 History of the Rose Garden